Near Resonant Approximation of the Rotating Stratified Boussinesq system on a 3-Torus

 where $\tau=Nt$ and

 Under our notational convention, the input to the bilinearity is represented via the modes with wavevectors $k, m$, and the output wavevector $-n$.

 Exact resonances correspond to triplets $(k,m,n)\in(\Z^3\setminus\{\vec 0\})^3$ satisfying $\omega_{kmn}^{\vec \sigma}=0$ and $k+m+n=\vec 0$.
 Restrictions of nonlinear interactions to resonant modes play a decisive role in systems that arise from \eqref{boussi0}, in the limits $N,\Omega\to\infty$ with fixed $\eta$, \cite[Lemma 4.1]{BMN1}.
 The slow-fast dichotomy, reflected in the sign of each of the three interacting modes, results in a decoupling in the aforementioned resonant limits.
-In the case of purely slow interactions, the 3D quasigeostrophic (3D-QG) system is obtained.
-Its nonlinear part consists of a restricted bilinearity in \eqref{mod0} for $\vec \sigma=(0,0,0)$, since no other types of interaction sets can occur in the exact resonance setting \cite{EM1}.
+In the case of purely slow interactions, the 3D quasigeostrophic (3D-QG) system is obtained via restricting the bilinearity in \eqref{mod0} to only $\vec \sigma=(0,0,0)$, since no other types of interaction sets with slow output modes can occur in the exact resonance setting \cite{EM1}.
 In particular, 3D-QG has been shown to approximate the dynamics of \eqref{boussi0} in various limiting settings \cite{BB1}, \cite{BMN1}, \cite{BMN2}, \cite{BMNZ}, \cite{EM1}, \cite{EM2}, \cite{GAL1}, \cite{GAL2}.
-Nevertheless, the fast ageostrophic (AG) part of the solution, containing fast-fast-fast (FFF) wave interactions, plays a significant role as well in the exact resonance setting \cite{BMN1}.
+Nevertheless, the fast ageostrophic (AG) part of the solution, containing but not limited to fast-fast-fast (FFF) wave interactions, plays a significant role as well in the exact resonance setting \cite{BMN1}.

 Our main goal is to accurately approximate \eqref{boussi0}, under no limiting considerations, with a well-posed system.
-The latter will be based on a near resonant bilinearity $\wt B(Nt,\cdot,\cdot)$, which takes into account fundamentally more input and output interactions between the $(k, m, n)$ triplet modes in comparison to that of an exact resonance system. \begin{subsection}{Near resonant approximation based on restricted interactions} The eigenmode expansion of $B(N t, \cdot,\cdot)$ in \eqref{mod0} allows us to rigorously define a restricted bilinearity $\wt B(Nt,\cdot,\cdot)$, based on a relaxation of the exact resonance notion.
+For that, we approximate the original bilinearity using a near resonant bilinearity $\wt B(Nt,\cdot,\cdot)$, which takes into account fundamentally more input and output interactions between the $(k, m, n)$ triplet modes compared to those of an exact resonance approximation.
+We also emphasize that the global solvability of our system is independent of physical parameters $N,\Omega$, in contrast to aforementioned results. \begin{subsection}{Near resonant approximation based on restricted interactions} The eigenmode expansion of $B(N t, \cdot,\cdot)$ in \eqref{mod0} allows us to rigorously define a restricted bilinearity $\wt B(Nt,\cdot,\cdot)$, based on a relaxation of the exact resonance notion.
 In more detail, the proposed restriction on the level of interaction sets is quantified by two so-called bandwidths that depend on $\max\{|\ck|,|\cm|,|\cn|\}$, and satisfy

 The purpose of $\delta$ and $\delta^*$ is to control the magnitude $|\omega_{kmn}^{\vec \sigma}|$ in two different settings.
 On one hand, we define the restricted fast-fast-fast (FFF) interactions set